 Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser.
 National Outreach

 In an ideal world, puppies come from a highly reputable source, where someone lovingly keeps the litter area clean at all times.
 The new caretaker has a fenced-in yard to which no other dogs have access and a stay-at-home schedule that allows frequent potty trips to that yard.
-Under these circumstances, most dogs are housebroken in only a few weeks.
-However, most of us live in the Real World.
+Under these circumstances, most dogs are house-trained in only a few weeks.
+However, most of us live in the real world.

 Real People, Real Pets